Wrongful Termination in Buffalo, NY

 What Is Wrongful Termination?

 Any employer has discretion over the hiring and firing of employees.
 Still, there are certain circumstances where a worker can file for wrongful termination.
 Termination becomes wrongful when it violates New York law, federal law, or an employment agreement.
 Being fired from a job is never easy.
-A dedicated wrongful termination lawyer understands your rights as an employee and will fight to protect them.
+A dedicated wrongful termination lawyer in Buffalo, NY understands your rights as an employee and will fight to protect them.

 Most Buffalo employers and employees have at-will employment relationships.
 This is consistent with New York State’s at-will employment doctrine.
 However, the New York Attorney General reports that there are several exceptions to the state’s at-will policy.
 These exceptions include discrimination against a member of a class under protections, implied contracts, and breach of an employment contract.
 Additionally, at-will may not apply in Buffalo if there is a collective agreement in place.